Benchmarking Large Vision-Language Models on Fine-Grained Image Tasks: A Comprehensive Evaluation: Observations and Discussions

 Regarding the amount of training data, as shown in Figure~\ref{fig:frd_cls}, the vision encoder of EVA-CLIP, trained on over 2 billion data samples, does not outperform DINOv2, which was trained on 142 million samples, in fine-grained classification and retrieval tasks.
 We attribute this difference to the quality of the training data, that DINOv2's dataset is carefully curated from a large pool of data, whereas EVA-CLIP relies on crawled web data.
 A similar trend is observed when comparing DINOv2 with InternVL (6B samples), suggesting that simply increasing the scale of training data, without considering its quality, offers limited improvement in fine-grained discriminability of visual features.

 \paragraph{Visual features in LVLMs are more susceptible to perturbations in fine-grained tasks.}

 As shown in Table~\ref{table:white-box attack}, perturbing the visual features of EVA-CLIP causes a significant drop in classification accuracy on the fine-grained dataset \emph{CUB-200-2011} (from 88.95\% to 24.94\%).
-In contrast, on the generic dataset \emph{CIFAR-100}~\cite{cifar}, the accuracy declines more modestly (from 93.05\% to 50.76\%).
+In contrast, on the generic dataset \emph{CIFAR-100}~\citep{cifar}, the accuracy declines more modestly (from 93.05\% to 50.76\%).
 Similar trends are observed for CoCa and DINOv2, indicating that fine-grained tasks are more susceptible to perturbations than generic tasks.
-We attribute this vulnerability to the coarse-grained and noisy data used during training, which limits the discriminability of features across fine-grained categories, making it challenging to distinguish between them when visual features are perturbed.
+We attribute this vulnerability to coarse-grained, noisy training data, which limits feature discriminability across fine-grained categories, making it hard to distinguish them when visual features are perturbed.

-In contrast, the Vision Transformer~\cite{rw2019timm} trained on the \emph{ImageNet}~\cite{deng2009imagenet} dataset with cross-entropy loss demonstrates superior robustness to perturbations.
+In contrast, the Vision Transformer~\citep{rw2019timm} trained on the \emph{ImageNet}~\citep{deng2009imagenet} dataset with cross-entropy loss demonstrates superior robustness to perturbations.
 It shows only minor declines in classification accuracy on both fine-grained and generic datasets.
 This suggests that adopting alternative training paradigms or incorporating high-quality, fine-grained data (as seen in \emph{ImageNet}) during training could help improve the robustness of visual features in LVLMs.